Passer au contenu

 • Real-time sound processing

-• Digital instrument building and interactive systems
+• Digital instrument making and interactive systems

 • Acoustics of musical instruments